facebookarchive/caffe2/_docs/tutorial-MNIST.md

     model.AddGradientOperators([loss])

 The next handful of lines support a very simple stochastic gradient descent.
---- TODO(jiayq): We are working on wrapping these SGD operations in a cleaner fashion, and we will update this when it is ready.
-For now, you can see how we basically express the SGD algorithms with basic operators.
 It isn't necessary to fully understand this part at the moment, but we'll walk you through the process anyway.

-We start with `model.Iter`, a counter for the number of iterations we run in the training.
+`Iter` operator is a counter for the number of iterations we run in the training.
+We use `brew.iter` helper function to add it to model

-    ITER = model.Iter("iter")
+    ITER = brew.iter(model, "iter")

 We do a simple learning rate schedule where lr = base_lr * (t ^ gamma) Note that we are doing minimization, so the base_lr is negative so we are going the DOWNHILL direction.